 Considering the Process Outlined by Fienberg

-This entire process as described by Fienberg is incorrect.
+This entire process, as described by Fienberg, is incorrect.
 Let us break it into individual parts.

 - If a salesperson requires a data quote, that is part of order promising.
 Order promising is performed inside of either SAP SD (Now renamed to Order To Cash) or in GATP, which is the order promising module in the APO suite.
 But this does not require the creation of a forecast on the spot.
-The forecast is not generated in real time, and there is actually no reason for it to be.
+The forecast is not generated in real time, and there is no reason for it to be.
 Forecasts actually should not be regenerated much more than monthly (in most cases) because it reduces forecast accuracy.
 This is covered in the article Monthly Versus Weekly Forecasting.
-A new order being generated (or in this case a quotation) does not change the forecast in any way.
+A new order being generated (or in this case, a quotation) does not change the forecast in any way.
 A sales order decrements the forecast.
 Forecasts are based upon previous sales orders, not based upon as sales order today.
-Therefore this explanation of how forecasting works is completely inaccurate.
+Therefore this explanation of how forecasting works is entirely inaccurate.

 - The information does not come hours later.
 Anyone who has worked with SAP in order management can attest that the order promise date comes back very quickly.
-It does this because it is simply checking on pre-calculated information.
+It does this because it is merely checking on pre-calculated information.

-- Fienberg states that with HANA the salesperson can get the information in seconds.
+- Fienberg states that with HANA, the salesperson can get the information in seconds.
 Yet, they already get the information in seconds.

 - Fienberg states that this changes the way the company does business, but it doesn’t because Donald Fienberg does not understand how the order promising system works in SAP.

 - It does not the value proposition that HANA brings to the table.
-It has nothing to do with order promising as described by Fienberg.
+It has nothing to do with order promising, as described by Fienberg.